By Bethsheba Achitsa

-With trousers being the major outfit for most women, both teenage girls and middle aged women seem to be competing for attention, ushering in exhibitionism where women wear figure-hugging trousers, spaghetti tops and micro mini-skirts that leave many not just embarrassed but also ashamed.
+With trousers being the major outfit for most women, both teenage girls and middle aged women seem to be competing for attention, ushering in exhibitionism where women wear figure-hugging trousers, spaghetti tops and micro mini-skirts that leave many embarrassed.

 Not even the church has been spared by these women who are dressed in revealing clothes with heavy facial make up and jingling jewellery.
 Normally these attention seekers are never early enough for the services; they make their grand appearance when all are seated and listening to the sermon.
 Perhaps for greater theatrical effect?